Junior Academic Courses

 All of our subjects are taught by subject specialists who focus on teaching the technical vocabulary needed to study each subject.
 Our science teachers understand the importance of laboratory work so you will spend a lot of time doing practical, hands-on experiments.
 Our maximum class size is 16, but the average number of students in recent years is around 12-13.

 We believe Drama is an ideal way of helping to practise speaking in English.
 Participating in the Drama shows increases confidence and strength in performing in front of friends and teachers.
 Some of our scripts have been rewritten by our Drama teachers which gives a real flair to our shows.
 In the past, we have found all students really enjoy the performance and take real pride in all of their hard work when rehearsing.

 Students on this course will also participate in sports most days for around an hour.
 This gives students the chance to have a taste of British sports football, netball, rugby, hockey, basketball, tennis and cricket.
-With the fantastic facilities that Lord Wandsworth College has, students have the chance to participate in many different sports!
-Students are taught by coaches and Student Hosts which gives them the chance to learn new sports or improve on sports they already participate in at home.
+With the fantastic facilities that Dean Close School has, students have the chance to participate in many different sports!
+Students are taught by Coaches and Student Hosts which gives them the chance to learn new sports or improve on sports they already participate in at home.

 As well as the academic timetable, there are many social activities.
 We have unique activities designed by Etherton Education so our students can relax and enjoy themselves after a full day of studying.
 We have two big social evenings a week with varying activities from a Fashion Show, a Business Game, Speed Chatting and many more!
 These evenings bring out creativity and give students a chance to develop their team spirit.